 The term drilled caissons, foundation pier, or sub-pier are interchangeably used by an engineer to denote cylindrical foundation.
 A drilled caisson is largely a compressed member subjected to an axial load at the top and a reaction at the bottom.

 Drilled caissons are generally drilled with mechanical means.
 Drilled caissons may be of three types.
 They are given below.

 b) Caissons of steel pipe with concrete filled in the pipe.

 c) Caissons with concrete and steel core in steel pipe.

-These piers are a connected by a concrete or masonry arch, over which the wall may constructed.
+These piers are connected by a concrete or masonry arch, over which the wall may be constructed.
 If required, a concrete beam may be provided over the arch if an arch is constructed of masonry.
-Arches are constructed with a gap above a ground level.
+Arches are constructed with a gap above ground level.

 This gap would permit the free vertical movement of soil during swelling and shrinkage operation.